On the Detection of Shared Data Manipulation in Distributed Optimization: Data Manipulation with Embedded Detection Models

 \section{Data Manipulation with Embedded Detection Models}

-As we will show in Section~\ref{sec6:results} with results for three attacker strategies presented in~\cite{10012244}, the two conditions in Section~\ref{sec3:detection_condition} can detect various types of data manipulations.
-However, a sophisticated attacker with knowledge of the detection conditions could incorporate these conditions into their attack model to compute attacks that avoid detection.
+The detection condition in Section~\ref{sec3:detection_condition} detects various types of data manipulations, as Section~\ref{sec6:results} shows later in the paper.
+However, a sophisticated attacker with knowledge of the detection methods could incorporate the detection condition into their attack model to compute attacks that avoid detection.
 To analyze these sophisticated attacks, this section first reviews three data manipulation models from~\cite{10012244} that steer the ADMM algorithm to malicious operating points.
-This section then describes how an attacker could incorporate the conditions from Section~\ref{sec3:detection_condition} and the NN detection model from~\cite{10012244} to remain undetected.
+Then, this section describes how an attacker could use the detection condition and an NN detection model to remain undetected.